tytydraco/yessleep/out/I_opened_an_envelope_something_slipped_under_my_door_and_now_I_wish_I_hadnt.md

 *Dufus Dufi*

-*Now dufus-U gotsta die!*
+*Move from 2D to 3D*

+*Or your ears will bleed till you die*

 The penmanship was wack.
 Like bad graffiti from a Brooklyn train yard in the '80s.

 Well, that was this morning.
-Now I've just been sitting at my desk watching the clouds roll by and wondering why I keep seeing things slither out of the corner of my eyes.
+Now I've just been sitting at my desk in shock watching the clouds roll by and wondering why I keep seeing things slither out of the corner of my eyes.

-I look back at the recipe card but it keeps saying the same thing.
+I look back at the recipe card, but it keeps saying the same thing.
 And there's a little blood maybe coming out of my ear.
-Anyway, I figured I'd just write it all out in case some baby cactus comes out of my gut like in Alien.
+Anyway, I figured I'd just write it all out in case some baby cactus comes shooting out my guts like in Alien.

-It's not like the envelope was totally unexpected.
+It's not like the envelope was unexpected.
 It all started about a month ago when I met....

 ***Edna***

-Edna moved into the upstairs apartment last month and I figured it out pretty quick because of the bad vibrations.
-I mean her footfalls sounded like there was a baby brontosaurus running rampant in #3D.
+Edna was the new tenant who had moved into the apartment directly above me.

+I figured out there was a new tenant above me because I immediately started picking up bad vibrations.
+I mean her footfalls sounded like there was a baby brontosaurus running rampant in apartment #3D.
+And it appeared to be revved up like a deuce, another buffalo running blind in the night.

-Anyway, I caught sight of her trying to open her mailbox the next day and she was not doing well.
+Anyway, I caught sight of Edna in the ample flesh trying to open her mailbox the very next day.
+It appeared Edna was not doing well.
 She cornered me in the vestibule.

-There was a sticky note she put on the mailbox and she said, like as if she went from thinking to herself to speaking to me, "and then, it just won't open.
-I put the sticky noot \[sic\] on the box but nobody rang my bell or gave me a new key or my mail.
-I might have very important correspondence Walter!
-Very important correspondance!
-Don't you agree?"
+There was a sticky note she had apparently put on the mailbox.
+Then as if downshifting from thinking to *herself* to speaking to *me*, "and then, it just won't open.
+I put the sticky noot \[sic\] on the box with highlighter but nobody rang my bell or gave me a new key or my mail.
+I might have very important correspondence, Walter!

-I scratched my head as I stepped back.
-Edna was not a small girl in the way Fatty Arbuckle was not a small boy.
+***Very, very important correspondence!*** **Don't you agree?!?**"

 "I dunno.
-I haven't read your fan mail," I said and that's when Edna grabbed me and plainted, "What do I doooooo, Walt?"
+I haven't read your fan mail," I said and that's when Edna grabbed my upper arms hard and plainted, "What do I doooooo, Walt?"

 "Don't call me Walt," I said.
 "And call the landlord.
-They'll help."
+They'll help," as I wriggled free from her not negligible grip.

-"Can you come with to call, Walt-I mean Walter!"
+"Can you come with to call, Walt-I-I-I mean Walter!"

+Scratching my head I stepped back.

+Edna was not a small girl in the way Fatty Arbuckle was not a small boy.

-"No," I said, doing a low key Ali shuffle and out the vestibule door into the fresh air.
+"No," I said, doing a low-key Ali shuffle before floating like a butterfly out the vestibule door into the fresh air.

-"I love you, Walt!!!!" was the last thing I heard but like I said my ears keep getting a bit bloody so I ain't exactly sure what I heard is what was said if you catch my drift.
+"I love you, Walt!!!!" was the last thing I heard but like I said my ears keep getting a bit bloody as of late so I ain't exactly sure what I heard is what was said, if you catch my drift.

-Anyway, I didn't see Edna after that, and the sticky note was off her mailbox so I kind of chalked it up to life sucking.
+Anyway, I didn't see Edna after that, and the sticky note was off her mailbox so I kind of chalked it up to life-sucking.
 And I did feel a little bad about stuff so I anonymously left a big thick burnt orange rug in a box on her doorstep.

 I even heard her open her front door and exclaim, "OH MY GOD!
 NO WAY!
 A RUG!
 FOR MY BEDDY!
 JUST WHAT I PRAYED FOR!"